baptistewgn/dashboard/README.md

 ## What It Does

 - Fetches market data incrementally with `yfinance`
-- Stores raw prices in `data/raw_prices.parquet`
+- Stores raw prices in a `.parquet` file
 - Builds features such as 1d, 20d, WTD, MTD, `z63`, and `z252`
 - Computes simple risk and liquidity regimes
 - Prints a daily dashboard in the terminal
-- Saves daily snapshots to `data/snapshots/`
+- Genrate daily snapshots to `data/snapshots/`

 ## Project Structure